-South Australia is establishing a space manufacturing facility that will provide space companies with open access to manufacturing facilities essential to the sector’s future growth.
+South Australia is establishing a space manufacturing facility that will provide space companies with open access to facilities essential to the sector’s future growth.

 The project will provide industry with access to world-class equipment capable of small satellite and component manufacturing, assembly, integration, and test activities.